intel/rohd-hcl/doc/components/multiplier_components.md

 A few things to note: first, that we are negating by 1s complement (so we need a -0) and second, these rows do not add up to (18: 10010).
 For Booth encoded rows to add up properly, they need to be in 2s complement form, and they need to be sign-extended.

- Here is the matrix with crude sign extension (this formatting is available from our `PartialProductGenerator` component).
+ Here is the matrix with a crude sign extension `brute` (the table formatting is available from our `PartialProductGenerator` component).
 With 2s complementation, and sign bits folded in (note the LSB of each row has a sign term from the previous row), these addends are correctly formed and add to (18: 10010).

 ```text
             7  6  5  4  3  2  1  0